 The Stanford Woods Institute has awarded millions of dollars in Environmental Venture Projects (EVP) seed grants to interdisciplinary faculty research teams from all seven of Stanford’s schools and most of its departments.
 These innovative research projects focus on finding solutions to challenges ranging from the protection of endangered species in California to the delivery of clean drinking water in Africa.
 EVPs have led to development of natural resources valuation software and biodegradable building materials.

 We are currently accepting Letters of Intent (Phase 1 applications) for the 2022 funding cycle.

 **The deadline for applications is Monday, January 10, 2022 at 5pm PST.**

 Please consult the 2022 EVP Priorities, Guidelines, LOI Instructions and Budget Guide for insights into the program and what is required.Contact Brian Sharbono, Woods Institute Associate Director, Programs (firstname.lastname@example.org) for more information.

-The Stanford Woods Institute for the Environment (Stanford Woods) EVP program provides seed grants, from $5,000 up to $200,000 over two years, for interdisciplinary research projects that seek to identify solutions to pressing problems of the environment and sustainability.
-Projects are evaluated for their intellectual merit, potential to solve environmental problems, the interdisciplinary strength of the team and the project's potential to secure additional funding in the future.
+The Stanford Woods Institute EVP program provides seed grants from $10,000 to $200,000, for up to two years, for interdisciplinary research projects that seek to identify solutions to pressing problems of the environment and sustainability.
+Research projects are evaluated for their intellectual merit, potential to solve critical problems, the integration of the disciplinary strengths of the team and the project’s potential to secure additional funding.